homiedopie/beberlei.de/_sources/2012/05/31/virtual_machines_with_vagrant__veewee_and_puppet.txt

     $ vagrant up
     $ vagrant ssh

-Although the blog-title suggests it, Puppet hasnt been used much up to this point.
+Although the blog-title suggests it, Puppet hasn't been used much up to this point.
 The use of puppet with Vagrant will be part of a next blog post.

 .. author:: default